How to Use the Filtering Tools

 Creating a Filter Report

-1. Go to the Results page of your survey
+1. Go to the Analyse page of your survey

-4. Give your report a Name and, if you wish, a description, then click Save
+4. Give your report a Name and, if you wish, a description, then click the green Create Filter button

 6. Select from the Filter Type (choices on your screen will be dependent on what options are actually available in the survey you are using):